I asked AI a question: Are there valid reasons to doubt world history as taught in school and university?

 Nothing is known about whether or not there was chemical research conducted in the ancient world.
 No reports of either chemists or alchemists have reached our age.
 One wonders why the alchemists should appear as late as the Middle Ages since the actual idea of the transformation of matter can be traced to the very roots of philosophic thought.
 The ancient Greek philosophers had apparently considered transubstantiation to be the most important natural event and tried to provide a valid theory explaining it, but for some mysterious reason, they failed to follow through with anything practical since no ancient Greek chemistry ever came into existence.

-We have read a lot about Greek fire, which had been a fearsome weapon of the Byzantine army in the early Middle Ages.
+We have read a lot about Greek fire, which was a fearsome weapon of the Byzantine army in the early Middle Ages.
 It is most doubtful that this was just crude oil since, in this case, Byzantium wouldn’t have been able to retain the monopoly for such an effective weapon for such a long time.
 The chronicles are most probably referring to some chemical composition, which implies the existence of a certain theoretical base; however, we know nothing of any chemical research conducted in medieval Byzantium.

 5.4 THE UNDERDEVELOPMENT OF MEDICAL SCIENCE

 Let us add a few comments regarding the state of anatomy and medical science.
 The works of Hippocrates haven’t reached us, and neither have the writings of other prominent physicians.
-This is very odd indeed since the emperors, and the kings weren’t any less interested in medicine than they were in the development of military strategy.
+This is very odd indeed since the emperors and the kings weren’t any less interested in medicine than they were in the development of military strategy.
 The “ancient world” apparently had everything that was necessary for the development of medical science; however, nothing was undertaken in this respect.

 Anatomy and medicine, as well as chemistry, only appeared in the Middle Ages.
 I find it most peculiar to see that Homer’s poems and other works of “ancient” literature should reach us in a much better condition, being copied more often than the priceless tractates on the healing of the human body in the Middle Ages – all this notwithstanding the fact that the barbarian rulers needed good doctors as much as the educated Roman emperors did.